Diamante-Smith/osticket-prereqs/README.md

 - Put in whatever random phone number

-- For the Help topic, select "Report a problem/ personal computer issues" -> for the issue summary type in "CFO states he is unable to use laptop
+- For the Help topic, select "Report a problem/ personal computer issues" -> for the issue summary type in "CFO states he is unable to use laptop"

-- Under that type in  "laptop won't power on despite pressing the power button"
+- Under that type in  "Laptop won't power on despite pressing the power button"

 - Click on "Create Ticket"